-I took the Palm Jungle Loop Track, looking for some challenging terrain of steep ascents and rocky descents.
-This track covers about a quarter of the Coast Track and returns via a fire trail through wet eucalypt forest.
+Palm Jungle Loop Track is one of the more adventurous coastal walks in Royal National Park.
+It covers about a quarter of the 26-kilometer Coast Track and returns via a fire trail through red gum forest.
 Only an hour away from the city centre, Palm Jungle track offers the best of all worlds: towering cliffs of the rugged coastline, eucalypt forest, rainforest gullies, beaches, grasslands and even a palm jungle!

-Soon the track narrows and starts to descend into the cooler and wetter rainforest as it enters the Palm Jungle – a unique forest of cabbage tree palms and tropical plants.
+Once you take the turn off to Palm Jungle, the track narrows and starts to descend into the cooler and wetter rainforest as it enters the Palm Jungle – a unique forest of cabbage tree palms and tropical plants.
+Cabbage tree palms like growing in moist gullies where nutrient-rich soils are fed by the water draining off the coastal escarpment.
 Here the trail twists up, down and around, over lichen-covered boulders, through rainforest gullies and across small creeks.

 Now and then there are gaps in the canopy that allow you glimpses of the underside of the cliff that you are descending from.

 In the past, I have seen Superb Lyrebirds in Palm Jungle and I was keen to try to find them again.
 However, this part of the trail is so steep and narrow that it forces you to keep your eyes on the ground, rather than on the surrounding forest.